servo/book/src/hacking/developing-devtools.md

 - **Client:** Frontend that contains different tooling panels (Inspector, Debugger, Console, ...) and sends requests to the server.
   At the moment this is the `about:debugging` page in Firefox.
 - **Server:** Browser that is being inspected by the client.
 Receives messages and delivers them to the appropiate actor so it can reply.
-- **Actor:** Code on the server that can exchange message with the client.
+- **Actor:** Code on the server that can exchange messages with the client.
 - **Message:** JSON packet that is exchanged between the server and the client.
   - Messages from the client must include a `to` field with the name of the actor they are directed to, and a `type` field specifying what sort of packet it is.
   - Messages from the server must include a `from` field with the name of the actor that sends them.